 What Is A Fixed Asset?

 Before we get into the important details concerning the subject of discussion, it is really important to know one thing for sure.
-You need to know all that you can about the definition of fixed asset and that is exactly what we are going to provide you right here.
+You need to know all that you can about the definition of fixed assets and that is exactly what we are going to provide you right here.

-This can be utilized in the revenue generation, and it is not anticipated that it would be converted into some cash in a single year.
+Fixed assets can be utilized in the revenue generation, and it is not anticipated that it would be converted into some cash in a single year.
 Do you not understand what we are talking about?

 We have already provided examples of the fixed assets, so we assume that you have already understood the point that we are trying to make it here.